 - Retail Price: $30 – $50

 Four Roses Small Batch is among the best “everyday” bourbons in the world.
 A blend of high- and low-rye mashbills and 6- to 7-year-old bourbons, it's proven to be among the most consistent bottles in all of whiskey.
 It also happens to be cut to the same proof as Buffalo Trace and hovers in the same price bracket.
 If you can’t find Buffalo Trace but want a bourbon that exhibits similar drinking flexibility, price and age marks, reach for Small Batch.

 E.H.
 Taylor Jr. Single Barrel

-Mystery Bottle: The E.H.
+The E.H.
 Taylor line is another member of the Buffalo Trace Distillery’s famed mashbill #1 family.
 All E.H.
 Taylor expressions are Bottled-in-Bond and therefore 100 proof and aged for at least four years.
-Buying a bottle of its single barrel variant, like all single barrel whiskeys, is a game of roullete — you could get a honey barrel or you could get something more forgettable.
-It’s higher in price and proof and it can be tougher to track down, but its flavor potential is levels higher than standard Buffalo Trace whiskey.
+Buying a bottle of its single barrel variant, like all single barrel whiskeys, is a game of roulette — you could get a honey barrel or you could get something more forgettable.
+It’s higher in price and proof and it can be tougher to track down (especially for a reasonable price lately), but its flavor potential is levels higher than standard Buffalo Trace whiskey.
 Get this when you’re feeling lucky.